-Global humanitarian assistance report 2018Publication downloads
+Global humanitarian assistance report 2018Downloads

 In 2017, conflicts and disasters around the world left an estimated 201 million people in need of the ‘last resort’ of international humanitarian assistance in order to cope and survive.
 The conflicts in Syria, Yemen and South Sudan continued to cause suffering and displacement for many millions of people.
 Meanwhile disasters in the Caribbean and droughts and food insecurity in the Horn of Africa devastated the lives and livelihoods of many more.
 Elsewhere, crises from Burundi to Ukraine continued to affect large populations but garner few international headlines.

 It is now two years since the World Humanitarian Summit brought humanitarian donors, responders and affected people together to agree how crises need to be dealt with differently.
 Bold commitments were made to shift the financing model – to diversify the donor base, reduce need and improve efficiencies.
 Two years on, how are we measuring up?
 On the one hand, we are starting to see some important innovations gather momentum: a focus on insurance and anticipation, more funding for cash transfer programmes, and greater investments from multilateral development banks.
 On the other hand, we are seeing a slow-down in international humanitarian financing, inadequate long-term development funding, and little progress in supporting localisation.

 Many of you are dealing with the difficult daily realities of how to advance these commitments and how to best spend increasingly constrained resources.
 To do this, you need accurate, transparent data and reliable analysis.
 In response, the Global Humanitarian Assistance (GHA) report has been presenting the most comprehensive available data in an independent, rigorous and accessible digest since 2000.